tad-lispy/ecosystem-simulation/README.md

     }

-paintActor : actor -> Image
 paintActor actor =
-    { size = Length.meters 1
+    { size = meters 1
     , fill = Color.white
     , stroke = Color.green
     }
 ```

 Let's reload the browser and see!
 Hopefully they behave the way we wanted them to.
 And if we wait long enough the actors will fill the space more or less evenly and stop reproducing.
 That's interestingly because we didn't directly program them to do so.
 We have just instilled a deeply rooted hatred to one another and strong urge to reproduce.
 And here they are conquerring the world and exploiting every last bit of it.
 Maybe there is a lesson here?

 This is what I would call an emerging property.
 We program micro behaviours of actors and observe macro trends in the system.